rezarahem/jupiter-core/README.md

 ## Prerequisite

 - **A VPS (ubuntu-24.04)**
-- **A domain name with DNS configured to point to your VPS IP (or you can use the VPS IP directly)**
+- **A domain name with DNS configured to point to your VPS IP**

-Note: A VPS and domain are not strictly required, but Jupiter relies on an email service for its authentication system, so you'll need to set up your own email service.
-Additionally, many other planned features will require a VPS for hosting.
 This guide assumes you're interested in self-hosting.

-The rest of this document guides you through setting up a Jupiter project, from cloning the source code to configuring fully automated infrastructure for future development.

 ## Disclaimer